 There is no direct financial subsidy on alcohol sales in the House of Commons.
-Alcohol is sold in the House of Commons bars, some catering venues, and at banqueting and events, achieving a gross profit margin of some 69%.
+Alcohol is sold in House of Commons bars and some catering venues, and at banqueting and events, achieving a gross profit margin of some 69%.
 The profit of some £1 million a year helps to offset the total cost of catering.

 I am pleased to hear that there is no subsidy of alcohol sales on the parliamentary estate.
 There have been some recent, well-reported incidents of bad behaviour in bars on the estate.
 What steps are the Commission taking to prevent such incidents?

 The hon.
 Gentleman may be aware of the incident a couple of days ago in the Sports and Social Club, which is run by the House of Lords.
 An investigation is under way, and the issue is under review for the reasons that he has set out.